Are you asking yourself, “How do I create the best blog post workflow so that I can get my article published quickly?”

 PRO TIP: Don’t forget, things like adding ALT text to images, including title also help to build SEO.

-If you’re writing a killer blog (which you are), you will want to share it with the social world.
+If you’re writing an EPIC blog post (which you are), you will want to share it with the social world.
 It’s important to format it so that it’s easy to share with all the correct information.

-The final edits will include the following for review:
+The final blog post edits will include the following for review:

 - Do your primary and secondary keywords appear throughout the article?